mass-Eve/-programming-with-cpp/Day18/readme.md

 - We have created a `Employee` class and in that class we have created two private members.
 - Next we have created a `Programmer` class, which is inheriting values from the `Employee` class.
 - The idea is that a company has many employees and each employee has a different department.
 Not every employee is a computer programmer, but every computer programmer (in that company specifically) is an Employee of that company.
-- Utilising that idea, we have some general properties that every employee has and then we have some properties that are specific the Programmer Employees.
+- Utilising that idea, we have some general properties that every employee has and then we have some properties that are specific to the Programmer Employees.

 ### Example 1 ~
 ```cpp